AI CODE REVIEW

 Automate Code Styling: Ensuring code readability and uniform styling can be managed automatically with AI, which can enforce code styling guidelines consistently.

-AI-driven code review tools frequently use a mixture of static analysis and dynamic code analysis, which allows for a more rounded examination by testing for potential run-time issues as well as compile-time issues.
+AI-driven code review tools frequently use a mixture of static and dynamic analysis, which allows for a more rounded examination by testing for potential run-time issues as well as compile-time issues.

 The integration of AI into the code review process has become increasingly essential in the ever-evolving landscape of software development.
 Here's why it's significant: